 SP2 students may be eligible to receive an award from the SP2 Student International Travel Fund to offset a portion of the cost of airfare if they have financial need.
 Students apply for a travel award when they apply for the course, and they will be notified of their travel award amount before they need to commit to the class.
 Students who receive this award will have it distributed as financial aid and it is posted to the student’s financial aid account in the term in which the course is offered.

 Arrival and Departure

-Students book flights that arrive in India and get them to Mangalore in order to start class on January 1.
-Students may wish to arrive early to adjust to jet lag; this is welcome but students are responsible for their own lodging prior to December 31.
+Students book flights that arrive in India and get them to Mangalore on January 2.
+Students may wish to arrive early to adjust to jet lag; this is welcome but students are responsible for their own lodging prior to January 2.
 Flight logistics will be discussed in the first class session, but students usually fly to Bangalore, Mumbai, or Delhi (where electronic visas are accepted), and then make a separate reservation on a local airline for a flight to Mangalore.
-Students should not book early flights on January 10, as it can take 1-2 hours to get to the airport in Mangalore, depending on traffic.
+Students should not book early flights on January 13, as it can take 2 hours or more to get to the airport in Mangalore, depending on traffic.

 Most breakfasts and dinners will be provided at the Guest House and the cost of meals is included in the program fee.
 All other meals will either be on your own or in a group (such as during field visits), and students will be responsible for the cost of these meals (they are not included in the program fee).